amadeus4dev/amadeus-java/README.md

 // Trip Parser v3 POST
 // body can be a String version of your JSON or a JsonObject or a compatible File object TripDetail tripDetail = amadeus.travel.tripParser.post(body);

+// Flight Availabilites Search POST
+// body can be a String version of your JSON or a JsonObject FlightAvailabilitySearch[] flightAvailabilitiesSearch = amadeus.shopping.flightAvailabilitiesSearch.post(body);
 ```

 ## Development & Contributing